 Access to application materials is limited to persons authorized access in the conduct of university business.
 Individual applicants shall not have access to these files.

-Applications for teaching associateships are to be treated with the strictest confidentiality.
+Applications for Teaching Associateships are to be treated with the strictest confidentiality.
 All deliberations on applications shall be conducted in executive session and remain confidential as provided by law.
 Violation of this confidentiality is considered to be unprofessional conduct and is grounds for disciplinary action.

 APPOINTMENT